 November 22, 1963, did not dawn just like every other day for Lee Harvey Oswald, a former US Marine and self-described Marxist who had lived for two and a half years in the Soviet Union.
-But today, living in Dallas with his Russian wife and two young children, Oswald brought two extra items to his job at the Texas School Book Depository, a warehouse where his job was to fill orders for textbooks placed by local schools.
-He brought his .38 caliber Smith & Wesson pistol, and his 6.5-millimeter Mannlicher-Carcano 91/38 scoped rifle.
+But today, living in Dallas with his Russian wife and two young children, Oswald brought one extra item to his job at the Texas School Book Depository, a warehouse where his job was to fill orders for textbooks placed by local schools.
+He brought his 6.5-millimeter Mannlicher-Carcano 91/38 scoped rifle.
 And on that same day, American President John F. Kennedy, known for his anti-Communist actions against Cuba, was going to drive right past Oswald's workplace on an official visit.

 On a sunny day, with thousands of fans applauding, Kennedy rode past the Book Depository in the open-roofed Lincoln Continental.
-And then, beginning at 12:30pm and lasting for 8.4 seconds, three shots rang out.
+And then, beginning at 12:30pm and spanning 8.4 seconds, three shots rang out.

 A man matching Oswald's description had been spotted holding a rifle in a window of the Book Depository's sixth floor, and the description went out over police radio.
 45 minutes later, police officer J. D. Tippit stopped a young man on the street who fit the description.
 The young man pulled out a pistol and fired four shots, killing Tippit; and within a matter of minutes, citizens and other officers pursued the young man into a movie theater and arrested him with the murder weapon.
 It was Oswald, the same man whose rifle other officers were just finding clumsily hidden at the Book Depository.